kanidm/kanidm/kanidm_book/src/administrivia.md

         -D /data/kanidm.db
     docker start <container name>

-Generally reindexing is a rare action and should not normally be required.
+Generally, reindexing is a rare action and should not normally be required.

 # Verification